Joeeazy/alx-low_level_programming/0x1C-makefiles/README.md

  * What are explicit and implicit rules

+    Explicit Rule: This is a rule where the target and prerequisites are explicitly specified along with the commands.
+For example:
+    ```bash
+    target: prerequisite1 prerequisite2
+	command1
+	command2
+    ```

  * What are the most common / useful rules

  * What are variables and how to set and use them